Kong/kong/README.md

 [![Twitter](https://img.shields.io/twitter/follow/thekonginc.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=thekonginc)

-Kong is a cloud-native, fast, scalable, and distributed Microservice Abstraction Layer *(also known as an API Gateway, API Middleware or in some cases Service Mesh)*.
+Kong is a cloud-native, fast, scalable, and distributed Microservice Abstraction Layer *(also known as an API Gateway or API Middleware)*.
 Made available as an open-source project in 2015, its core values are high performance and extensibility.

 Actively maintained, Kong is widely used in production at companies ranging from startups to Global 5000 as well as government organizations.